joshua-jerred/SignalEasel/README.md

 # MWAV
 Everything here is thoroughly ***UNTESTED***.
 Although BPSK at 125 Symbols/s follows the correct waveform the others struggle.
-All PSK31 spec modes can reliably be decoded by Fldigi, but I would not reccomend broadcasting *anything* until you test functionality.
+All PSK31 spec modes can reliably be decoded by Fldigi, but I would not recommend broadcasting *anything* until you test functionality.

 A C++ library for modulating text and raw binary input into WAV files.
 Supports BPSK, QPSK, and AFSK.